napari/napari/docs/community/governance.md

 a member elected by the [Institutional and Funding Partner Advisory Council](institutional-and-funding-partners), as detailed below.
 This member need not be an existing core developer.

-The SC membership, including the Institutional Partner seat, is revisited every January.
+The SC membership, including the Institutional and Funding Partner seat, is revisited every January.
 SC members who do not actively engage with the SC duties are expected to resign.
 New members for vacant spots are added by nomination by a core developer.
 Nominees should have demonstrated long-term, continued commitment to the project and its [mission and values](mission-and-values).
 A nomination will result in discussion that cannot take more than a month and then admission to the SC by consensus.
 During that time deadlocked votes of the SC will be postponed until the new member has joined and another vote can be held.
-The Institutional Partner seat is elected by the Institutional Partner Advisory Council.
+The Institutional and Funding Partner seat is elected by the Institutional and Funding Partner Advisory Council.

 The SC may be contacted at `napari-steering-council@googlegroups.com`.
 Or via the [@napari/steering-council](https://github.com/orgs/napari/teams/steering-council) GitHub team.
 For a list of the current steering council see our [About Us](team) page.